 Religion is Magic: Played with in that the Church Knights' magic doesn't come from the Elene God, but from the Styric pantheon.
 For reference, your average Elene peasant thinks nothing of burning down Styric villages and massacring them all.
 Nobody stops to consider that the Elene God might grant the same kind of magic to the Church Knights.
 In fact Sephrenia calls the Archprelate out on it.

 Retcon: In The Sapphire Rose, Sephrenia is outraged at Mirtai referring to Ehlana as her owner and seems not to know much about the Atans or the Daresian continent.
-It's revealed in The Shining Ones that Sephrenia is from Astel originally, and even though she spends lots of time away from the Daresian continent, it just seems unlikely that she wouldn't have heard of the Atans or their status as slaves, especially as they also guard the Styric city of Sarsos.
-It is possible however that because Sephrenia was concealing the existence of Sarsos, her true education, and the nature of the Styric people, she had to adopt such an attitude since she otherwise couldn't prove how she knew of the Atans and their slavery.
+It's revealed in The Shining Ones that Sephrenia is from Astel originally, and even though she spends a lot of time away from the Daresian continent, it just seems unlikely that she wouldn't have heard of the Atans or their status as slaves, especially as they also guard the Styric city of Sarsos.
+It is possible, however, that because Sephrenia was concealing the existence of Sarsos, her true education, and the nature of the Styric people, she had to adopt such an attitude since she otherwise couldn't prove how she knew of the Atans and their slavery.
 Not seeming to know much about Daresia also falls under her Obfuscating Stupidity act.

 In The Ruby Knight, Berit spends quite some time swimming around in a lake during the search for the Bhelliom.
 In Domes of Fire, Sparhawk makes a remark to the effect that he isn't sure Berit knows how to swim.
 Huh.